waku-org/blog.waku.org/posts/2024-05-06-april-progress-report.md

 <!--truncate-->

----Welcome to the monthly Waku progress report.
+Welcome to the monthly Waku progress report.
 The EcoDev group at Waku covers community, growth, partnerships, and communications.
 The Research and Development group covers the academic and engineering research that supports Waku’s development, as well as the core team of Waku engineers building the protocols.
 Each month, we will share the key highlights and progress of the teams.
 You can [subscribe](https://waku.org/subscribe/) to the monthly newsletter if you prefer to receive an abridged version of these updates in your inbox.

 ## Events